chef/monitoring-integration-automate/prometheus/Prometheus-Dashboard-Setup-and-Configuration.md

 + For more information on widgets, kindly refer: TODO add link

 ## Installing and Configuring Graphana locally:
-The following article provides step by step guidence to install Graphana server locally.
+The following article provides step by step guidance to install Graphana server locally.

 https://grafana.com/docs/grafana/latest/setup-grafana/installation/debian/

-After the successfull installation, configure the data source for prometheus.
+After the successfully installation, configure the data source for prometheus.
 The following article provides the step by step instructions to data source configuration. https://prometheus.io/docs/visualization/grafana/#creating-a-prometheus-data-source